Gout: Treatment

 The initial aim of treatment is to settle the symptoms of an acute attack.
-Repeated attacks can be prevented by medications that reduce serum uric acid levels.
-Tentative evidence supports the application of ice for 20 to 30 minutes several times a day to decrease pain.

 Options for acute treatment include nonsteroidal anti-inflammatory drugs (NSAIDs), colchicine, and glucocorticoids.
 While glucocorticoids and NSAIDs work equally well, glucocorticoids may be safer.

+Repeated attacks can be prevented by medications that reduce serum uric acid levels.
 Options for prevention include allopurinol, febuxostat, and probenecid.
 Lowering uric acid levels can cure the disease.
-Treatment of associated health problems is also important.
-Lifestyle interventions have been poorly studied.
-It is unclear whether dietary supplements have an effect in people with gout.

 NSAIDs

-NSAIDs are the usual first-line treatment for gout.
+NSAIDs (Non-steroidal anti-inflammatory drugs) such as ibuprofen or naproxen can be used to treat the acute pain and to reduce swelling caused by gout.
 No specific agent is significantly more or less effective than any other.
 Improvement may be seen within four hours, and treatment is recommended for one to two weeks.
 They are not recommended for those with certain other health problems, such as gastrointestinal bleeding, kidney failure, or heart failure.
 While indometacin has historically been the most commonly used NSAID, an alternative, such as ibuprofen, may be preferred due to its better side effect profile in the absence of superior effectiveness.
 For those at risk of gastric side effects from NSAIDs, an additional proton pump inhibitor may be given.
 There is some evidence that COX-2 inhibitors may work as well as nonselective NSAIDs for acute gout attack with fewer side effects.